 Open-Source Statement

-I advocate data&code sharing for all research works supported by non-profit grants and funding.
+I advocate data and code sharing for all research works supported by non-profit grants and funding.
 I try my best to upload code, data, models, and even post-processing scripts to Github or permanent repos like Zenodo after the conclusion of a project.
-It is the responsibility of our generation to do so and reduce statements like “** available upon reasonable requests” in publications.
+It is the responsibility of our generation to reduce statements like “** available upon reasonable requests” in publications.

 Software Development